lorenzouriel/powerbi-report-server-solution-end-to-end/README.md

 ### Challenges and Solutions
 - What was the problem?
-    - Use of Excel spreadsheets for data consultation and analysis, low budget to create an integrated analysis environment.
+    - Use of Excel spreadsheets for data consultation and analysis.
+    - Client with a very low budget to hire an integrated analysis system.
 - What was your work to solve it?
     - I identified data sources and initiated the database creation process.
 After completing the database, I started generating paginated reports and dashboards.
 Additionally, I configured the Report Server for the company environment.
 - What was the result?
+    - An ETL that consumes new information from the spreadsheet.
+    - A database for creating reports and queries.
-'- A fully integrated and cost-free analytical environment.
+    - A fully integrated and cost-free analytical environment.

 ### Tools